-- All vehicles driven on Massachusetts roads must pass an annual safety inspection.
+- All vehicles driven on Massachusetts roads must pass a yearly safety inspection

-- Vehicles with onboard diagnostic systems manufactured after model year 2002 must pass an annual emissions test.
+- Vehicles with onboard diagnostic systems that are less than 15 years old must pass an annual emissions test.

-- Fleets of commercial motor vehicles can be tested by mobile inspectors who bring testing equipment to company lots, or by a company employee who is licensed to conduct inspections.
+- Fleets of commercial motor vehicles can be tested by mobile inspectors, who bring testing equipment to company lots, or by a licensed company employee

 - The Massachusetts Commercial Motor Vehicle Inspection is equivalent to the annual Federal Motor Carrier Safety Administration (FMCSA) U.S. Department of Transportation (DOT) inspection.
-This allows commercial motor vehicle owners to meet state and federal requirements with one inspection.
+Your commercial vehicle will be tested against state and federal requirements at the same time.

-- Driving any motor vehicle without a valid inspection sticker is a traffic violation and can result in a fine and affect your insurance rate.
+- Driving any motor vehicle without a valid inspection sticker is a traffic violation.
+It may result in a fine and affect your insurance rate.